Bayer's Uranometria

 For this featured collection highlight, we invite you to join us for a spot of seventeenth century stargazing as we share a seminal work that combines ancient celestial lore and the latest astronomical discoveries: Johann Bayer’s Uranometria Omnium Asterismorum Continens Schemata (1639).

-For millennia, star maps have been essential tools for exploration and astronomical study.
-Whether presented on globes, within scientific books, atlases, or simply as standalone charts, these celestial guides were crucial for helping astronomers and navigators understand and explore our world.
+Whether presented in carvings, on globes, in books, or as standalone charts, these celestial guides were crucial for helping humans to understand, catalogue, and move through our cosmos.

 The earliest printed European maps of the night skies were produced in 1515 by Albrecht Dürer, Johann Stabius, and Konrad Heinfogel.
 Having created a woodcut terrestrial map of the world as a sphere (also 1515), Dürer and Stabius naturally followed up with its celestial counterpart.